zencart/documentation/content/user/admin/banner_ads.md

 ### BANNER STYLES
 There are 2 styles of banners: sidebox and wide banners

-Sidebox banners are narrower and designed to fit in a sidebox.
+[Sidebox Banners](/user/sideboxes/sidebox_list/#banners) are narrower and designed to fit in a sidebox.
-Wide Banners are designed to span the width of your page.
+Wide Banners are designed to **span the width of your page**.
 The images should be wide, but not too tall.

 You can give almost whatever group name you want to a banner.
 Banners in the same group will be randomly displayed one at a time in the position indicated in `Layout Settings` (see below).